|Emissions-Related OBD Systems: A Design Overview|

 |I.D. #||C0708||Duration||1 Day|

-On-board diagnostics, required by governmental regulations, provide a means for reducing harmful pollutants into the environment.
-Since being mandated in 1996, the regulations have continued to evolve and require engineers to design systems that meet strict guidelines.
-This one day seminar is designed to provide an overview of the fundamental design objectives and the features needed to achieve those objectives for generic on-board diagnostics.
+This course is designed to provide an overview of the fundamental design objectives and the features needed to achieve those objectives for generic on-board diagnostics.
 The basic structure of an on-board diagnostic will be described along with the system definitions needed for successful implementation.

 |Who Should Attend|